developer-onizuka/HiveMetastore/README.md

 > https://towardsdatascience.com/notes-about-saving-data-with-spark-3-0-86ba85ca2b71

 The Hive metastore preserves **an association between the parquet file and a database** created with saveAsTable(), even if a spark session is restarted. <br>
 In other words, Define the relationship between the Parquet file and the database in order to treat Parquet files in S3 as a database.
-This is called Hive Metastore, and it is **stored in a workspace of Glue Data Catalog in AWS**.
+This is called Hive Metastore, and it is **stored in a database (a kind of workspaces) in AWS Glue's Data Catalog**.
 Some services such a Amazon Athena can refer to this Data Catalog to query the database with SQL for data analysis, instead of Parquet files directly. <br>

 ![aws-glue](https://github.com/developer-onizuka/HiveMetastore/blob/main/20170919-aws-glue-architecture.png)
 ```